EvictionLab/eviction-lab-website/site/content/help-faq/q140-empty bubble.md

 type: map
 weight: 140
 ---
-For locations with an empty bubble (with a grey outline), there is no available data for the selected year.
+For locations with an empty bubble, there is no available data for the selected year.
 Data for that location may exist for other years, however.